steipete/steipete.com/_posts/2020-11-28-apple-silicon-m1-a-developer-perspective.md

 ![](/assets/img/2020/m1/memory.png)

 Lastly, 16 GB RAM just isn't a lot.
 When running parallel tests, the machine starts to heavily swap and performance really goes down the drain.
 This will be even more problematic with virtual machines running.
+Future machines will offer 32 GB options to alleviate this issue.

 ## Android Studio